hoprnet/hoprd-operator/README.md

 ## CRD

-Include a given crd into rust code:
+Include a given CRD into the Rust code:
 ````
 kopium servicemonitors.monitoring.coreos.com -A > src/service_monitor.rs
 ````